pingcap/docs/develop/dev-guide-build-cluster-in-cloud.md

 <div label="macOS">

-If you don't have Homebrew, please refer to the [brew official website](https://brew.sh/index) to install.
+If you don't have Homebrew, refer to the [brew official website](https://brew.sh/index) to install.

 {{< copyable "shell-regular" >}}